-Sysparm Use Possible Values Default The number of "savepool" entries to be allocated below the 16MB line. calculated by SMARTS depending on the configuration
+Sysparm Use Possible Values Default SAVEPOOL The number of "savepool" entries to n>=100 calculated by SMARTS depending be allocated below the 16MB line. on the configuration

 SAVEPOOL is a critical parameter as these areas are used as base level save areas and can therefore not be expanded.
 If they are filled, SMARTS terminates abnormally.